Self-Assessment gives you greater control and responsibility over your tax affairs. It applies for Income Tax purposes to:

 - IT10 - A Guide to Self Assessment

-- Guidance Document - High Income Individuals Restriction (PDF, 112KB)
+- Guidance Document - High Income Earner Restriction ("HIER")

 - IT61 - A Revenue Guide to Professional Services Withholding Tax (PSWT) for Accountable Persons and Specified Persons (PDF, 524KB)